xynurm/mawarits/readme.md

 ## Introduction

-Mawaris is a web  provide information regarding the distribution of inheritance based on Islamic law.
+Mawarits is a web  provide information regarding the distribution of inheritance based on Islamic law.